Posts Tagged ‘Maybach 3’

 Australian Gold Star Champion 1958…

-In a consistent year with the now well prepared and reliable Maserati Stan also won the final round of the championship, the Phillip Island Trophy race and scored second places at Gnoo-Blas, (Orange NSW), Longford and Lowood, Queensland and won the title from Alec Mildren and Len Lukey in Coopers T43 Climax and T23 Bristol respectively.
+In a consistent year with the now well prepared and reliable Maserati, Stan also won the final round of the championship, the Phillip Island Trophy race and scored second places at Gnoo-Blas, (Orange NSW), Longford and Lowood, Queensland.
+He won the title from Alec Mildren and Len Lukey in Coopers T43 Climax and T23 Bristol respectively.

 Jones and Gray AGP 1958